March Madness Odds 2022

 Since they are all positive moneylines, simply divide the number by 100 to get the straight odds.
 For example, a team at +3000 is a 30-1 underdog, since 3000/100 = 30.

 Of course, the other standard types of bets are available for individual March Madness games.
-The following types of wagers will be available for each game in the tournament:
+The following types of wagers will be available for each tournament game:

-For players in Michigan, March Madness could be among the first times you have tried to bet on sports.
-So, here are a few strategies to maximize your results for March Madness wagering.
+For bettors in Michigan, March Madness could be among the first times you have tried to wager on sports.
+Here are a few strategies to maximize your results for March Madness wagering.

-At the beginning of each bet, a sportsbook designates opening marks for the point spread, over/under, moneyline and other estimates for the game.
-However, these estimates are not always accurate, and smart bettors often flood to lines that seem off.
+At the beginning of each bet, a sportsbook designates opening lines for the point spread, over/under, moneyline and other estimates for the game.
+However, these estimates are not always accurate, and sharp bettors often flood to lines that seem off.

 If the smart money is going a certain way, there’s usually a pretty good reason.

 One of the reasons that people love March Madness is the potential for upsets.
-The idea of a lesser-known school upsetting a perennial favorite excites even casual sports fans.
+The idea of a lesser-known school knocking off a perennial favorite excites even casual sports fans.

 Nevertheless, the seedings in a tournament are usually fairly accurate — to a point.
 The higher-seeded teams (Nos.
-1-4) are generally going to win their first and second games.
+1-4) are generally going to win their first game.

 However, the games where the teams are seeded closer together offer a decent chance for upset value.
 For instance, the No. 12 seed has beaten the No. 5 seed around a third of the time.

 So, look for lower-seeded (Nos.
-9-12) teams who have strong records but are placed low because of their schedule strength.
+9-12) teams who have strong records but are placed lower because of perceived schedule strength or a slight underperformance in the regular season.
 A mid-tier conference champion usually has a reasonable chance to beat the fourth- or fifth-best team in a power conference.

 That being said, the higher-seeded teams tend to win in the end.
 Only 14 teams seeded below No. 6 have ever made the Final Four.

 The reason for the drop-off is twofold.
-For one thing, the depth of higher-seeded teams tends to take hold as fatigue and inconsistency sets in.
+For one thing, the depth of higher-seeded teams tends to take hold as fatigue and inconsistency sets in later in the tournament.
 A lower-seeded team can be undone if its star player has an off night.

 It’s tough to win six or seven games in a row.
 In some cases, it may seem like the only reason anybody won the national championship is that somebody had to win it.